EPUB: Supporting Learner Variability in EPUB Creation

 Selected EPUB3 Best Practices

 These best practices are critical in providing access for a variable learner population who differ in the ways that they perceive, understand, and are engaged by digital content contained in an OER or eBook.
-One of the advantages of the EPUB format is that there are many e-readers on the market that support it, limiting the number of devices that will encounter usability issues.
+One of the advantages of the EPUB format is that there are many e-readers on the market that support it, and many of these readers include built-in accessibility features to support learners when content is designed around best practices.

 - Separate content and presentation